 Eventually, Oracle will delete all the transient files from the previous flash recovery area location, when each of them become eligible for deletion.
 However, if you want to move your current permanent files, transient files, or flashback logs to the new flash recovery area, you can do so by using the standard file-moving procedures.

 Using Incremental Backups

 Recovering with Incrementally Updated Backups

 You can apply incremental backups to your datafile image copies when you use the RMAN.
-Here are the steps you follow:
+This takes much less time than performing a full image copy of the datafiles every day.